 What is the difference between the duty cycle and the frequency of a PWM signal?

-Frequency of a PWM signal describes how often the signal switches between high and low voltages.
+The frequency of a PWM signal describes how often the signal switches between high and low voltages.
 Frequency is expressed in the unit of Hertz.
-Duty cycle is the percentage of time the signal stays at a high voltage.
+The duty cycle is the percentage of time the signal stays at a high voltage.
 It is expressed as the percentage of the period.

 What are the different types of Pulse Width Modulation?

-The three conventional types of pulse width modulation are a) Trail Edge Modulation b) Lead Edge Modulation c) Pulse Center Two Edge Modulation.
+The three conventional types of pulse width modulation are:

 What are some applications of Pulse Width Modulation?